Easy White Bean Salad

 Ingredients in this bean soup

-Sure, there are bean soups with dried beans, and crockpot recipes that simmer for hours.
-(You know, the kind with the ham hock?)
-We love those, but we also love fast and easy soups that required little foresight.
-This classic bean recipe requires just over 30 minutes and 3 cans of beans.
+Sure, there are bean soups with dried beans and crockpot recipes that simmer for hours.
+Those are great—but we also love fast and easy soups where you don’t need to think ahead.
+(That’s our vibe.)
+So, we created this classic bean recipe, which requires just over 30 minutes and 3 cans of beans.
 Here’s what you’ll need:

 • Canned navy beans